Justlearn

 • Japanese, the language of the House of the Rising Sun, is a fascinating language.
 By learning the language, you’ll learn about the magnificent history, culture, tradition, customs, etc.

-• You’ll get the know the people better.
+• You’ll get to know the people better.
 Many say that the Japanese behave like they are from another planet.
 With the language, you’ll get the chance to get to know them better and see for yourself if they’re really from another planet.

 • Different writing systems, pronunciation, grammar, sentence structure.
 In one word, every aspect of the language is completely different from your native’s.
 And that’s fascinating- knowing the entirely different language.

 • Cinematography and tv shows, literature, music.
 Learn Japanese with songs and practice the language in an entertaining way - by singing along.
-Learn some common Japanese words though movies and practice your listening skills.
+Learn some common Japanese words through movies and practice your listening skills.
 Many amazing shows aren’t even available in your native language.

 • Improve your possibilities for jobs and eventually the option to visit and live in Japan for some time.